autograms/autograms/docs/autograms_concepts/advanced_concepts/interpreter.md

 ## Post processing the transtion

-The `process_node_id()` function in autograms/autogram_utils.py is used to post process `new_nod_id` variable.
-If the new_node_id is the name of ta node, then no post processing is needed.
+The `process_node_id()` function in autograms/autogram_utils.py is used to post process `new_node_id` variable.
+If the new_node_id is the name of the node, then no post processing is needed.
 However certain special transitions require post processing, including:

 '.n' transitions -- a transition name with the suffix .n (for instance 'state1.n') is assumed to have a different version of state for the nth visit to that state.